Are you ready to upgrade your Fedora 41 to the new Fedora 42? You’re in the right place!

 Code language: Bash (bash)

-This command tells DNF to download the necessary packages for Fedora 40.
-If DNF finds any issues (like package conflicts or missing dependencies), it will let you know, and you might have to resolve these issues before proceeding.
+It tells DNF to download the necessary packages for Fedora 42.
+If the package manager finds any issues (like conflicts or missing dependencies), it will let you know, and you might have to resolve these issues before proceeding.

-You must manually approve the proposed system’s modifications in the following three steps by typing “Y” and then confirming by pressing “Enter.”
+In the following three steps, you must manually approve the proposed system’s modifications by typing “Y” and then confirming by pressing “Enter.”

 Code language: Bash (bash)

-Once the system reboots, the process will automatically start.
-Upgrading the system will take some time, so you can relax and let it finish.
+Once the system reboots, the upgrade process will automatically start.
+It will take some time, so be patient and let it finish.

 sudo dnf clean all